alex-bellon/wikipedia/README.md

 - [Acoustic Kitty](https://en.wikipedia.org/wiki/Acoustic_Kitty) - Acoustic Kitty was a CIA project launched by the Central Intelligence Agency Directorate of Science & Technology, which in the 1960s intended to use cats to spy on the Kremlin and Soviet embassies.
 - [Animal welfare in Nazi Germany](https://en.wikipedia.org/wiki/Animal_welfare_in_Nazi_Germany) - There was widespread support for animal welfare in Nazi Germany (German: Tierschutz im nationalsozialistischen Deutschland) among the country's leadership.
 Adolf Hitler and his top officials took a variety of measures to ensure animals were protected.
 - [Bamboo ceiling](https://en.wikipedia.org/wiki/Bamboo_ceiling) - a term used to describe the combination of individual, cultural, and organizational factors that impede Asian Americans' career progress inside organizations.
+- [Bat bombs](https://en.wikipedia.org/wiki/Bat_bomb) - an experimental World War II weapon developed by the United States.
+The bomb consisted of a bomb-shaped casing with over a thousand compartments, each containing a hibernating Mexican free-tailed bat with a small, timed incendiary bomb attached.
+Dropped from a bomber at dawn, the casings would deploy a parachute in mid-flight and open to release the bats, which would then disperse and roost in eaves and attics in a 20–40-mile radius (32–64 km).
+The incendiaries, which were set on timers, would then ignite and start fires in inaccessible places in the largely wood and paper constructions of the Japanese cities that were the weapon's intended target.
+- [British pet massacre](https://en.wikipedia.org/wiki/British_pet_massacre) - an event in 1939 in the United Kingdom where over 750,000 pets were killed in preparation for food shortages during World War II.
 - [Cargo Cult](https://en.wikipedia.org/wiki/Cargo_cult) - A belief system among members of a relatively undeveloped society in which adherents practice superstitious rituals hoping to bring modern goods supplied by a more technologically advanced society.
 - [Chicken George (politics)](https://en.wikipedia.org/wiki/Chicken_George_(politics)) - a campaign tactic in the 1992 U.S. presidential election, where one or more people in chicken costumes heckled President George H. W. Bush over his refusal to participate in a debate with Democratic candidate Bill Clinton.
 - [Cypherpunk](https://en.wikipedia.org/wiki/Cypherpunk) - any activist advocating widespread use of strong cryptography and privacy-enhancing technologies as a route to social and political change.